antoniowellington542/antoniowellington542/README.md

 ## I'm Antonio Wellington

 - I live in 🇧🇷
-- I am a front-end developer at MaxMeio  💻
+- I am a full-stack developer at Letalk  💻
-- I’m currently learning about React.js, and Node.js
+- I’m currently working with React.js, and Node.js

 ## Connect with me: